udemonia/cisco-selenium/README.md

 I found out that Cisco Call Manager and UCCX didn't provide a robust API for programmatic install - blocking an easy, scripted way to automate the setups.

-I decided to use Selenium, instead of QA'ing software, with Python and Pandas, we used it to handle the manual data entry tasks for us.
+I decided to use Selenium, instead of using it for QA'ing software, with Python and Pandas, we leveraged it to handle the manual data entry tasks for us.

 ## How It Works